pterhoer/ExplainableFaceImageQuality/README.md

 aim at quantitatively (via quality-changes) and qualitatively (via changes in the PLQ-maps) investigating the effectiveness of the proposed PLQA approach.
 Lastly, the
 PLQ-maps are investigated on ICAO-incompliant faces.

 In the following, we will focus on some qualitative results.
-For more details and quanitative results, please take a look the paper.
+For more details and quanitative results, please take a look at the paper.

 **PLQ explanation maps before and after inpainting** - Images before and after the inpainting process are shown with their